Johrei: Philosophy

 Johrei is based on the principle that illness originates in the spirit, so one must purify the spirit to heal the body.
 Expressed as "Soul is Principal and Body is its Subordinate" or that the "spiritual precedes the physical", it is explained in further detail in one of many of Mokichi Okada's teachings.
 Okada explained that we have a spiritual counterpart of the body and when the spiritual body is pure, the physical body receives the life/light energy it needs to stay healthy, but when the spiritual body is clouded, the light is blocked and clouds occur and toxins build up in the body.
 Johrei, the divine Light of Salvation, brings people back into the presence of God's light and reconnects their spirit with heaven.
-The light from God then bathes the recipient in Divine love, burning through the layers of clouds and melting the toxins in the body, which would be eliminated via usual eliminations methods such as the breath and urine.
+The light from God then bathes the recipient in Divine love, burning through the layers of clouds and melting the toxins in the body, which would be eliminated via usual elimination methods such as the breath and urine.

 Okada explained that this type of healing works was because synthetic substances or metabolic wastes in the body become toxins, which cause many forms of illnesses, and transform into defilement in the spirit.
 Furthermore, trauma or harmful behavior and ideas produce defilement in the spirit and become toxins in the body.
 Removal of toxins in the body, that is, elimination of defilement in the spirit, results in the fundamental solution of any type of illness and leads to true happiness.

-This is similar to the Chinese teachings about Qi and the meridian system but unlike in Chinese Traditional Medicine, he did not recommend the traditional treatments.
+This is similar to the Chinese teachings about Qi and the meridian system but unlike in Traditional Chinese medicine, he did not recommend the traditional treatments.
 Okada warned that the use of drugs and medicinal herbs could cause further toxins to build up and create further pain or illness, although he did himself use medicine growing up.
 Okada said that colds and flu are the natural way of the body eliminating clouds and toxins via a fever, coughing and sneezing and the body should be allowed to purify in as natural a way as possible.
 However, in the case of frailty and weakness, recovery might be difficult.
 But suffering and chronic ill health, he explained, are not part of God's plan for paradise on Earth, which is why he gave humanity Johrei.
 Okada asserted that "A permanent solution for disease is not possible by treating only the body (matter) and neglecting the spirit.
 Johrei sheds divine light directly on the soul".